oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/auto_scaling/README.md

 Suppose you have the following configuration:

-- Inference recipe: Requires 1 GPU
+- Inference blueprint: Requires 1 GPU
 - Node type: VM.GPU.A10.2 (which has 2 GPUs)
 - Starting replicas: 1
 - Each replica is set to require 1 GPU